Comparing omicron and delta: What we know about infectiousness, symptoms, severity and vaccine protection

 So how does Omicron differ to Delta in infectiousness, symptoms, severity and vaccine protection.

 The basic reproduction number (R0) is one gauge of the infectiousness of a virus.
 It tells you how many susceptible people a single infected person will themselves go on to infect.

 Similarly, Japanese research concludes Omicron is 4.2 times more transmissible than Delta early on.

 Another practical indicator of a virus's infectiousness is how easily it spreads within households.
 This is known as the secondary attack rate.

 Studies from various countries have consistently shown Omicron has a higher secondary attack rate in households than Delta.
 In a household with Omicron, householders have a 14-50% chance of getting infected.

 Omicron's varied mutations allow it to evade the immunity generated by both previous infections and vaccination.

-There also seems to be more asymptomatic infections with omicron.
-This probably facilitates transmission, as people don't realize they're infected and will move around normally.
+There also seems to be more asymptomatic infections with Omicron.
+This probably facilitates transmission, as people don't realise they're infected and will move around normally.

 How long does it take to become sick?

 The incubation period of Omicron—the period from being infected to getting symptoms—is around three days, with the person often becoming infectious a day or two before symptoms emerge.